thefrontside/microstates/README.md

 ## Parameterized Types

-Quiet often it is helpful to describe your data as a collection of types.
+Quite often it is helpful to describe your data as a collection of types.
 A blog might have an array of posts.
 To do this, you can use the parameterized array notation, `[Post]`.
-This signals to microstates that the microstate represents the state of an array collection of `Post` type.
+This signals to Microstates that the Microstate represents the state of an array collection of `Post` type.

 ```js
 class Blog {